StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/search-for-tasks/find-a-task.md

 ## Method 3: Global Search feature

-*Use this method if you need to conduct advanced searches for multiple tasks without requiring simultaneous actions.*
+*Use this method if you need to conduct advanced searches for one or more tasks without requiring simultaneous actions.*

 1. Go to the **Global Search** view from the sidebar menu.